 17.1 Among the teachings of Bahá’u’lláh is that religion and faith must be in conformity with science and precious reason, for if religion be contrary to science it is blind imitation, and a wise and intelligent person will not acknowledge it or submit to it.

-18.1 In Europe it has come to be held that religion is the enemy of science and that science is the destroyer of the foundations of religion.
+18.1 … In Europe it has come to be held that religion is the enemy of science and that science is the destroyer of the foundations of religion.
 Whereas the religion of God is the promoter of truth, the establisher of science and learning, the supporter of knowledge, the civilizer of the human race, the discoverer of the secrets of existence, and the enlightener of the horizons of the world.
 How then could it oppose knowledge?
 God forbid!
 On the contrary, in the sight of God knowledge is the greatest human virtue and the noblest human perfection.
 To oppose knowledge is pure ignorance, and one who abhors the arts and sciences is not a human being but is even as a mindless animal.
 For knowledge is light, life, felicity, perfection, and beauty, and causes the soul to draw nigh to the divine threshold.
 It is the honour and glory of the human realm and the greatest of God’s bounties.
 Knowledge is identical to guidance, and ignorance is the essence of error.

 18.2 Happy are those who spend their days in the pursuit of knowledge, in the discovery of the secrets of the universe, and in the meticulous investigation of truth!
 And woe to those who content themselves with ignorance, who delight in thoughtless imitation, who have fallen into the abyss of ignorance and unawareness, and who have thus wasted their lives!